-"In any low rise residential building required to be an All-Electric Building or All Electric Design under this code, heating systems and equipment shall be electric, not fueled by Fuel Gas."
+In any single family building required to be an All-Electric Building or All Electric Design under this code, heating systems and equipment shall be electric, not fueled by Fuel Gas.

-H. Section 150.0(s) - Clothes Drying and Cooking Appliances.
-Section 150.0 is amended to add a new subsection (s):
+H. Section 150.0(u) - Electric cooktop ready.
+Section 150.0 is amended to add the following sentence to the beginning of the section (u):